tollfu/Toronto-Urban-Mobility-Analysis/README.md

 * **Near zero:** little linear temporal relationship.
 * **Negative correlation:** vehicle and pedestrian demand tend to occur at different times.

-This metric helps distinguish situations where vehicle and pedestrian calls may reasonably remain coupled from situations where independent detection could potentially provide operational value.
+This metric helps distinguish situations where vehicle and pedestrian calls may be reasonably coupled from situations where independent detection could potentially provide more operational value.

 ---

 ## 4. Main-Side Vehicle Temporal Correlation

-Correlation between main- and side-street vehicle demand measures whether both approaches follow similar time-of-day patterns.
+Pearson Correlation between main- and side-street vehicle demand, this measures whether both approaches follow similar time-of-day patterns.

 For example: